+We now analyze the regret of Greedy Bandit for more general values of the margin condition parameter $\alpha$ satisfied by the context probability density $p_X$ (recall Definition \ref{def:alpha-margin} in \S \ref{ssec:assumptions}).

-\proof{Proof of Corollary \ref{cor:alph-reg}} This corollary can be easily implied from Lemma \ref{lem:regret} and Theorem \ref{thm:mainRegret} with a very slight modification.
-Note that all the arguments in Lemma \ref{lem:regret} hold and the only difference is where we want to bound the probability $\P[I^h]$ in Equation \eqref{eqn:prob-bound}.
+\proof{Proof of Corollary \ref{cor:alph-reg}.} This corollary is easily implied from Lemma \ref{lem:regret} and Theorem \ref{thm:mainRegret} with a very slight modification.
+Note that all the arguments in Lemma \ref{lem:regret} hold and the only difference is where we want to bound the probability $\P[X_t \in I^h]$ in Equation \eqref{eqn:prob-bound}.
 In this Equation, if we use the $\alpha$-margin bound as

 we obtain that

 which turns the regret bound in Equation \eqref{eq:regret-sum} into